jxshie/jxshie/README.md

 <h1 align="center">Hey 👋, I'm Joshua Furi</h1>
 <h3 align="center">A passionate student, and aspiring developer from Canada!</h3>

-I'm a quick learner and always up for diving into the latest technologies.
-When I'm not tackling assignments or hitting the books for school, you'll find me enthusiastically exploring new tech horizons!
+<span align="center">I'm a quick learner and always up for diving into the latest technologies.
+When I'm not tackling assignments or hitting the books for school, you'll find me enthusiastically exploring new tech horizons!</span>

 - 🔭 I’m currently working on **building projects and broadening my knowledge**